Skip to main content

 Before configuring the integration, make sure you have:

-• Admin access to both PeopleXD Recruitment and your Access Volcanic website.
+• Admin access to both PeopleXD Recruitment and your website.

 • Department structure configured in PeopleXD to control vacancy visibility and user access.